bhanu-gupta/bubble-pop/Readme.md

 * Bonus Features

-    * Hear sound on popping of bubbles
+    * Add animation effect for popping of bubbles
-    * Mute the sound
+    * Float rescued bananas at the bottom
-    * Show a nice HTML Canvas as a backdrop in the board matching the theme of the game
-    * Different sound effects for popping bubble and rescuing a banana
-    * Add more levels to the game
+    * Add more levels to the game and make each level more complicated